 Today, it’s a go-to destination for tourists and adventurers, who love to camp, hike, and chase stunning waterfalls.
 In Tannourine, visitors can get an authentic feel of historical Lebanon intertwined with the beauty of nature.

 One can also wander through the Tannourine Cedars Forest Nature Reserve, which is home to a rich ecosystem and one of the largest cedar forests in Lebanon.

-The unbelievable Balou Balaa or “Baatara Gorge Waterfall” consists of three naturally formed bridges in a cave/sinkhole.
+Ranked as one of the World’s 20 Best Waterfalls, the unbelievable Balou Balaa or “Baatara Gorge Waterfall” consists of three naturally formed bridges in a cave/sinkhole.
 It’s probably the most notable local attraction here.

 Famous Baatara Gorge as a winter wonderland is a sight for sore eyes.
 Definitely a must-see, from afar!
 Be careful not to get so close to the edge in winter or when the soil is still wet and slippery.